JankariTech/blog/src/assets/RestApi/rest-api.md

 ```

 ### GET Requests
 A GET request is used to retrieve data from a server.
-We can get all the avaliable data or a specific data using a GET request.
+We can get all the available data or specific data using a GET request.
 - To retrieve all tasks:
 ```python
 @app.route("/tasks", methods=["GET"])